ClassicCollins/portfolio-optimization/README.md

 <h3 align="center">Portfolio-Optimization and Asset Allocation</h3>

   <p align="center">
-    An awesome projects to kick start your journey in Asset Allocation and  Portfolio Optimization!
+    An awesome project to jumpstart your journey into Asset Allocation and Portfolio Optimization!
     <br />
     <a href="https://github.com/ClassicCollins/portfolio-optimization"><strong>Explore the docs »</strong></a>
     <br />